pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-3/index.md

 We also want to restrict who can assume the `WebsiteStackUpdaterRole`, so that only specific users/accounts can access it. e.g., the IAM User `cicd-bot` but not IAM User `dwight-over-in-sales`.

-And just to show a more real-world example, we'll do this using _multiple_ AWS accounts.
-Where the `website/production` stack's resources are housed in a "production" AWS account, and the `cicd-bot` IAM User is defined in a [bastion AWS account](https://blog.coinbase.com/you-need-more-than-one-aws-account-aws-bastions-and-assume-role-23946c6dfde3).
+And just to show a more real-world example, we'll do this using _multiple_ AWS accounts, where the `website/production` stack's resources are housed in a "production" AWS account, and the `cicd-bot` IAM User is defined in a
+[bastion AWS account](https://blog.coinbase.com/you-need-more-than-one-aws-account-aws-bastions-and-assume-role-23946c6dfde3).